cornelmpop/Lithics3D/README.md

 functions are meant to provide the building blocks required to implement more complex functionality.

-#### A note on current status
+#### **Warning**: A note on current status

+This package incorporates functions written over a period of several years.
+Some of these functions are far more experimental than others, and there are many naming inconsistencies which are slowly being resolved.
+You can expect function names to change without notice, but all functions added in or since the v0.4.0 release will continue working as originally documented until version 1 of the package.

-Lithics3D currently incorporates functions written over a period of several years, and some of these functions are far more experimental than others.
-For now, please be mindful of the fact that this is very much a work in progress, and test your results or contact me for help or clarification.
+Given the experimental nature of some of the functions included in this package you are strongly encouraged to double check your results and contact me for help or clarification.
+More generally, be mindful of the fact that this is very much a work in progress.

 ## Getting started